-- SSDC and WFDC are within separate functional economic market area but continue to work together collaboratively as part of GBBCHMA Technical Officers Group to progress the necessary follow on work identified as necessary in the West Midlands Strategic Employment Sites Study 2021. - The South Staffordshire Local Plan 2018-2039 proposes to deliver sufficient employment land on local and strategic employment sites to both meet its own local needs and provide a surplus that could contribute towards cross-boundary shortfalls. - South Staffordshire's EDNA 2020-2040 suggests that strategic sites (excluding WMI) within SSDC's area can contribute a surplus of 36.6ha to the unmet needs of other local authorities.
-In addition, SSDC will release 232ha of Green Belt to deliver a large-scale strategic rail freight interchange called West Midlands Interchange (WMI) within SSDC's area.
-The EDNA indicates that only 18.8ha of WMI is attributable to South Staffordshire's needs, indicating that the rest may be able to contribute to unmet needs in the wider WMI travel to work area.
-Supporting work commissioned to examine the apportionment of WMI suggests it can provide additional surplus B8 employment land to a wider travel to work area including the Black Country authorities, equating to 67ha of B8 land to the four Black Country planning authorities.
-The remaining land supply from WMI aside from the South Staffordshire and Black Country apportionment has not to date been formally stated as necessary to meet needs by other local authorities in the WMI travel to work area.
-This may increase the apportionment of land from WMI which could be apportioned towards the Black Country unmet needs, dependent on the stance of other authorities related to the site
+12. Additionally, the SSDC will allocated the consented large-scale strategic rail freight interchange called West Midlands Interchange (WMI) within SSDC's area.
+The South Staffordshire EDNA (2022) indicates that only 18.8ha of WMI is attributable to South Staffordshire's needs, indicating that the rest may be able to contribute to unmet needs in the wider WMI travel to work area.
+Supporting work commissioned to examine the apportionment of WMI suggests it can provide additional surplus B8 employment land to a wider travel to work area including the Black Country authorities, equating to 67ha of B8 land to the four Black Country authorities making up the Black Country FEMA.
+The remaining land supply from WMI aside from the South Staffordshire, Black Country and Cannock apportionment has not to date been formally stated as necessary to meet needs by other local authorities in the WMI travel to work area.
+This may increase the apportionment of land from WMI which could potentially be apportioned towards the unmet needs of the Black Country FEMA, dependent on the stance of other authorities related to the site.

-SSDC and WFDC are committed to continue working together in partnership, alongside their respective highways authorities, with the aim of ensuring the necessary transport and highways improvements are implemented to support sustainable growth across both
+13. SSDC and WFDC are committed to continue working together in partnership, alongside their respective highways authorities, with the aim of ensuring the necessary transport and highways improvements are implemented to support sustainable growth across both authorities.
+SSDC's are proposing two strategic housing site allocations, however none are within close proximity to the Wrye Forest administrative area.
+No other cross-boundary transport issues have been identified.